 - If they are married, they must have entered into a marriage covenant recognized as valid by the church.

 - Above all else, they must in your estimation, be persons striving to live their lives consistently with the teachings of Jesus Christ who you feel would be excellent role models.

 Usually, two persons are chosen by parents to assume the responsibility of Godparents.
-However, it is perfectly acceptable to simply choose one Godparent.
+However, it is acceptable to simply choose one Godparent, or not have any.
 Godparents are usually asked to present a "sponsor letter" before the baptism that has been signed by their pastor, attesting that they are active members of the Catholic community.
 For Baptisms celebrated at Saint Mary Parish we ask that the Godparent(s) present their sponsor letter before the date of Baptism is scheduled.
 If this is not possible they are asked to participate in baptism prep meetings and conversations, along with the parents, with either the deacon or pastor of St. Mary Parish.